bryanhanson/roxut/README.md

 roxygenize(roclets = c("rd", "collate", "namespace", "tests_roclet"))
 ```

 You can also run specific roclets if you don't want them all.
-When you `roxygenize`, the contents of the `@tests` block are copied to the necessary directory.
+When you `roxygenize`, the contents of the `@tests` block are copied to files in the necessary directory.

 ### Developers/Contributors/Testers